CoinOperatedGuy/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model
 2. What is an event?
+Events are executed by javascript, in which the javascript recognizes the event and and executes the event handler.
 3. What is an event listener?
+An event listener is a repsonse to an event.
 4. Why would we convert a NodeList into an Array?

 5. What is a component?